Gordon Hawkins (baritone)

 Gordon Hawkins (born November 22, 1958) is an American baritone known for his work on both the operatic and concert stage, particularly as one of the foremost interpreters of the roles of Porgy and Crown in Porgy and Bess.
 His music career began in the 1980s with him singing major concert repertoire and opera roles in his native Maryland.
 Since then, Hawkins has performed for national and international opera houses and venues, including the Metropolitan Opera, Deutsche Oper Berlin, Lyric Opera of Chicago, Seattle Opera, Houston Grand Opera, and more.
 In addition to performing, he is currently on the voice faculty at Arizona State University.

 Early life and music education

-Hawkins was born the youngest of seven siblings in Clinton, Maryland to father, Thomas N. Hawkins, a minister, and mother, Edith Mae Ridgley Hawkins.
+Hawkins was born the youngest of seven siblings in Clinton, Maryland, to Thomas N. Hawkins, a minister, and Edith Mae Ridgley Hawkins.
 Music was an inherent part of his life, and as a child he played clarinet and piano, in addition to singing.
 Another hobby of his was baseball, and he was a pitcher during his high school years.
 He entered University of Maryland on a baseball scholarship but his sports career was cut short after he tore his rotator cuff.
 After that, he decided to focus on music, taking voice lessons in undergraduate and graduate studies.
 He started out singing bass repertoire but with the help of voice faculty member Linda Mabbs, Hawkins began to focus on the baritone repertoire.